-Since my first trip to Amsterdam at 11 years old, I have now travelled to 35 different countries.
+Since my first trip to Amsterdam at 11 years old, I have travelled to over 35 different countries.
 I’ve always identified myself as a backpacker, but after breaking my back snowboarding in France at 20 years old, I can’t carry a backpack anymore.

 If you are an editor, agent or publisher curious to hear more or read my manuscript, please reach out to me via the Contact page.